elotroalex/chiens/_texts/translation.md

 - {:.i2} Baby look a here, look a here, look a here
 - {:.i2} Coons from ev'ry city ...)

 *(After a few seconds, screams break out; a monotone and brutal choir begins, grows, approaches.
 Hoots.
 Sneers.
 A confused trampling.
-A frenzied Black crowd invades the town hall, slapping and jeering through some white deputies.
+A frenzied Black crowd invades the town hall, slapping and jeering some white deputies.
 A grotesque Black man gesticulates on the podium.
 We will call him The Speaker.
 The Black crowds sit in indescribable confusion.
-Thus begins a sinister and clownish session full of vehemence and cruelty.)*
+Thus begins a sinister and buffoonish session full of vehemence and cruelty.)*

 - {:.sp} The Speaker.